rydesun/qtile-config/README.md

 it's better to create one.

 Most of the appearance settings are stored in `theme/`.
+Create `theme/override.py` to override some default values if you are satisfied with the default theme.

 `control.py` is about keymappings and shortcuts.